 The Paris Agreement sets out a goal for the world to reach net-zero emissions by 2050, a target that would make our economies vastly more sustainable and efficient.
-But what would a net-zero economy really look like, in practical terms?
-Such an economy by definition calls for a massive transformation of our systems in energy generation and transportation, as well as how we can interact with nature.
+But what would a net-zero economy really look like?
+Such an economy by definition calls for a massive transformation of our systems in energy generation and transportation, as well as how we interact with nature.
 While the material lifestyles of average people in a net-zero economy will not change dramatically, the jobs on offer will be drastically different.
 What do net-zero economy jobs look like, and what will the transition to net-zero mean for the workers of the future?

 A net-zero economy will no longer rely on coal plants, oil refineries or factory farms, as solar farms, wind farms and regenerative agriculture and husbandry take their place.
 But this transition will touch every sector of the labour market, at times in some very surprising ways.